top of page

 Ava Haggas (b.
 1998) graduated Camberwell College of Arts 2020 in Fine Art Photography.
 Haggas also holds an Art & Design Foundation from City & Guilds of London Art School (2017), has completed a Digital Textile Design Course at Central St Martins (2020) and the Intensive Drawing Term at The Royal Drawing School (2021).
 She lives and works in West London.

 Haggas has exhibited extensively in London and Bristol in group exhibitions with galleries and in light of her study recognition since 2019.
 Including exhibitions at CGP Gallery; Copeland Gallery; APT Gallery; Hoxton 253; AMP Gallery; Purslane; in digital exhibition series installment Works on Paper 4 with Blue Shop Cottage; BWG Gallery and That Art Gallery.
-Her first solo exhibition Natural Intermissions will launch July 2023 with BWG Gallery.
+Haggas held her first solo exhibition Natural Intermissions in July 2023 with BWG Gallery on Soho Square.

 bottom of page